forcewake/forcewake.github.io/content/posts/2021-11-21-run-docker-inside-virtual-machine-in-unraid.md

 - nested virtualization
 - vm
 - docker
-title: 'How to Install MacOS High Sierra as a VM in Unraid with pass through NVIDIA GPU'
+title: 'How to run Docker inside a virtual machine with Windows 10 in Unraid'
 ---

 TL;DR Shutdown all VMs than run `modprobe -r kvm_intel` and `modprobe kvm_intel nested=1` in unraid terminal.
 After that add `<feature policy='require' name='vmx'/>`